Fikile Ntshangase

-Fikile Ntshangase was a South African environmental activist who was assassinated on 22 October 2020.
+Fikile Ntshangase (born c.
+1957) was a South African environmental activist who was assassinated on 22 October 2020.
 She was a leading member of the Mfolozi Community Environmental Justice Organisation (MCEJO), which is taking legal action against the proposed expansion of an open-cast coal mine operated by Tendele Coal Mining (Pty) Ltd, near Somkhele, situated near Hluhluwe–iMfolozi park, the oldest nature reserve in Africa.

 Environmental activism

 Environmental work

 Ntshangase was a Vice-Chairperson of a sub-committee of the MCEJO.
 The organisation previously challenged mining expansion in Mthethwa through Environmental Impact Assessment processes.
 MCEJO receives support from Earthlife Africa, groundWork, ActionAid South Africa, and WoMin.

 Mpukunyoni Community

 MCEJO became involved in challenging the Somkhele mine on the request of residents in the Mpukunyoni community.
 Tendele Coal Mining had been granted additional rights in the area and expansion of the mine would reach near the Hluhluwe-iMfolozi Game Reserve.
 The mine is located near Ntshangase’s home in Ophondweni in the KwaZulu-Natal province, South Africa.
 It is the largest African producer of anthracite, which is used in steel production.
 The Mpukunyoni community has traditionally depended on herding and agriculture, but the Somkhele Coal Mine and the Hluhluwe-iMfolozi game park are currently the biggest employers of the community.

 Health concerns related to the mine have been raised by the local community, including respiratory-related issues linked to coal dust; the pollution of drinking water; and dried up water sources.
 Cultural concerns were also lodged as ancestral graves where exhumed and moved elsewhere without proper identification.
-Additionally, the Hluhluwe-iMfolozi Game Reserve plays a significant role in the environment conservation efforts around the white rhino, and there are fears from the reserve that the expansion of the Somkhele mine close to its border would intensify poaching.
+Additionally, the Hluhluwe-iMfolozi Game Reserve plays a significant role in the environmental conservation efforts around the white rhino, and there are fears from the reserve that the expansion of the Somkhele mine close to its border would intensify poaching.

-Ntshangase was part of a legal dispute that opposed the expansion the Somkhele mine.
-With the assistance of Attorneys for climate change and environmental justice, ALL RISE, MCEJO instituted legal action against Tendele Coal Mining to cease its activity in the Somkhele mine until it had amended its environmental management plan and obtained relevant permits for waste management and the removal of protected plants in the area.
+Ntshangase was part of a legal dispute that opposed the expansion of the Somkhele mine.
+With the assistance of attorneys for climate change and environmental justice from the non-profit environmental law clinic ALL RISE, MCEJO instituted legal action against Tendele Coal Mining to cease its activity in the Somkhele mine until it had amended its environmental management plan and obtained relevant permits for waste management and the removal of protected plants in the area.
 The Pietermaritzburg High Court held that Tendele was not required to have environmental authorisation for its mining rights.
-When the case was appealed, the Supreme Court of Appeals dismissed the case on the basis MCEJO and ALL RISE not specifying the specific activities undertaken by Tendele that required environmental authorisation.
+When the case was appealed, the Supreme Court of Appeals dismissed the case on the basis that MCEJO and ALL RISE were not specifying the specific activities undertaken by Tendele that required environmental authorisation.